Illinois Nail Technician Practice Exam 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 400

-What is another term for fungus?
+What is another name for a callus?

 Get further explanation with Examzify DeepDiveBeta